Gulasz wolowy (or Polish beef goulash) is a dish that everyone should try at least once in a lifetime as nothing really compares to it.

 The taste of a goulash made this way is completely different from the beef stew thickened with flour or mashed potatoes that you’ll find in many recipes.

-PAPRIKA – You might very well already figure out that it does matter what kind of paprika you add to the goulash.
+PAPRIKA – You might very well have already figured out that it does matter what kind of paprika you add to the goulash.
 That’s why it’s quite important to buy quality paprika (as fresh as possible) or Hungarian paprika instead of the cheap packages you’ll find in many markets.

 An excellent way to enhance the paprika flavor in the goulash is to add three or four halves of red bell peppers into the stew while cooking.
 When the peppers eventually soften, you’ll remove just the skin and let the rest dissolve into the goulash.